matthiasn/octopress-blog/source/reviews/sony-a7/index.markdown

 With plenty of adapters for different lens mounts available, I had to give this camera a try.
 It is not the last camera I will every buy, but it is a huge improvement over my previous digital photography experience.
 Let's look at a few results next.

+{% img left /images/audio-setup.jpg 'audio setup' 'images'%}

+I like having a minimal **[depth of field](http://en.wikipedia.org/wiki/Depth_of_field)**.
+You won't achieve that with anything smaller than full-frame and a fast prime lense, as the depth-of-field increases both with smaller sensors and with slower lenses / higher f-number.

 **TO BE CONTINUED**